-My name is Rahel Otsa and I’m a freelance educator.
-I have a background of mostly organising projects and doing different types of theatre and today I run my own improv company Jaa !mproteater and organise the Estonian international improv festival Tilt.
-I’ve been doing improv for more than eight years and so my main working field now is teaching improv as an art form and as a means of learning something else.
+My name is Rahel Otsa and I’m a freelance improviser, improv teacher, host and event planner.
+I created and managed one of the first improv theatres in Estonia Jaa !mproteater (2009-2019); am the main producer of the International Improv Festival Tilt in Tallinn and I teach improv to both children and adults.
+I’ve been doing improv for ten years and so my main working field now is teaching improv as an art form and as a means of learning something else.
 For example team-building.
 I also help to organise different projects and host events.

 Want more information about the workshops or are looking for an event organiser or a host?
 Have other ideas of cooperation?
 Write to me and let’s see if we can work things out!
 The address is: email@example.com